SWAT

 Marshal H.E.
 Mohammed Ayub Khan, GCMG, MBE, Royal

-Victorian Chain, sometime Presdt. and C-in-C of Pakistan.
+Victorian Chain, sometime Presdt and C-in-C of Pakistan.